Updated on March 15, 2023

 Signs of a Problem

-Weed is believed to be fairly unproblematic, in large part due to its less addictive nature, its acceptance by the medical community and its growing legality.
-Regardless, these common opinions don’t stand in the way of the truth: Frequent weed use can turn into an addiction and may require help to resolve.
+Weed is often believed to be fairly unproblematic, in large part due to its less addictive nature, its acceptance by many in the medical community, and its growing legality.
+That said, frequent weed use can turn into a harmful addiction and may require professional help to resolve.
 If you display any of these signs related to your use of marijuana, now may be the time to learn how to reduce your pot intake— or, even better, quit weed altogether:

 - Anxiety and stress without weed: Marijuana can be a good way to relieve stress, particularly for those with anxiety disorders, but too much can take you over the top.
 If you can’t function or feel normal without weed, you may have a problem.

-- Hiding the extent of use: If you feel the need to hide your activity from those who generally approve, you may be smoking too much.
+- Hiding the extent of your use: If you feel the need to hide your activity from those who generally approve of pot, you may be smoking too much.

 - Stealing or lying to secure weed: If you are so desperate for marijuana that you have resorted to lying or stealing to feed your habit, your smoking may have gone too far.